-But Roadwarez has a solution – the world’s first and only digital IoT Smart Backpack and App that gives bikers safety features while out on the road.
-Their backpack technology is both functional and fashionable with continuous day and night digital lighting, automated, visual digital turn signals and brake lighting, GPS tracking and navigation, automated emergency notification system that will send SMS messages to your pre-programmed contacts and provide your exact location, built-in microphone to activate hands-free voice control features, and blue tooth connectivity with your smart phone.
+But Roadwarez has a solution.
+The world’s first and only digital IoT Smart Backpack and App that gives bikers safety features while out on the road.
+Their backpack technology is both functional and fashionable with continuous day and night digital lighting.
+Also automated, visual digital turn signals and brake lighting.
+GPS tracking and navigation, automated emergency notification system that will send SMS messages to your pre-programmed contacts and provide your exact location.
+Built-in microphone to activate hands-free voice control features, and blue tooth connectivity with your smart phone.

 Available on https://www.roadwarez.com/shop/ and Amazon.